 The Cu-rich phase mainly precipitates at 650 ℃ and 750 ℃, and during the initial aging stage, it remains spherical.
 As the aging temperature and time increase, it gradually transforms into an elliptical and rod-shaped form, as depicted in Figure 7.

 Fig. 7 Morphology of Cu rich phase in 17Cr-0.86Si-1.2Cu-0.5Nb ferritic stainless steel aged at 750 °C for 1h

 2.2 Rare earth elements

-Rare earth element (RE) is highly chemically active, and adding an appropriate amount of RE can effectively optimize the properties of steel.
+Rare earth elements (REs) are highly reactive chemically and adding the appropriate amount of REs can improve the properties of steel.

-The TEM test results of precipitates in 27Cr ferritic stainless steel are shown in Fig. 9.
+The TEM test results of precipitates in 27Cr ferritic stainless steel are presented in Fig. 9.

-In addition, the addition of RE can also reduce the mass fraction of S in steel, effectively reduce the source of pitting corrosion, and improve the pitting corrosion resistance.
+Additionally, REs reduce the mass fraction of S in steel, reducing the source of pitting corrosion and improving the pitting corrosion resistance.